 The art of beekeeping is nothing if not a seasonal activity.
-The chores that will be required of you are so specific to the time of year, there’s no escaping the beautiful rhythm of the earth making its way around the sun.
+The chores that will be required of beekeepers are so specific to the time of year, there’s no escaping the beautiful rhythm of the Earth making its way around the sun.
 For people like myself, this rhythm, this predictability, is what makes beekeeping such a soothing an activity.
 As each new season rolls around, you know what’s expected of you and you can enjoy riding each wave with your 60,000 sweet, buzzing friends.

 The longer days of spring ignite egg-laying in the colony’s queen and kick off brood-rearing.
 As the days warm up and flowers begin blooming, a colony’s size can surge from a few thousand bees to tens of thousands in just a few weeks’ time.